mikolajroszak/integromat.github.io/_includes/directives/condition.md

 nothing.

-When you need to return some data when the condition is false, you are able to specify the `output` directive as an object, in which case it will have the following properties:
+When you need to return some data when the condition is false, you are able to specify the `condition` directive as an object, in which case it will have the following properties:

 | Key                                     | Type                                        | Description                                             |